File Upload (Pro feature)

 The File Upload element has the following attributes in the Element Tab:

-<figure><img src="/files/GInSjcETNzIhWBGSzYqn" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/pMnrL3of6CEnEORszZnL" alt=""><figcaption></figcaption></figure>

-* Name - Title of the element.
+* **Element Name** - Title of the element

 {% hint style="info" %}